 4 things you can do right now to help save water

-- Buy second-hand clothes
+- Buying second-hand clothes

 - Throw away less food, because the production of clothes and food swallows up vast amounts of water.

-- Make other people aware of the global water crisis at work, at home, on social media
+- Make other people aware of the global water crisis at work, at home, and on social media

 Running in Sub-Saharan Africa

 Guli says that in South Africa, she sees what the power of water can do to change people’s lives.
 From the young farmers who told her “do I pray for rain or leave my farm?”, to children in Beaufort West skipping school to wait for the water to be delivered.